Wisconsin vs. Buffalo: Odds, spread, over/under - September 2

 Wisconsin vs. Buffalo: Odds, spread, over/under and other Vegas lines - September 2

-The No. 19 Wisconsin Badgers (0-0) square off against the Buffalo Bulls (0-0) on Saturday, September 2, 2023 at Camp Randall Stadium.
-The Badgers are undoubtedly the favorites in this one, with the line posted at 27.5 points.
-An over/under of 54.5 points has been set for the outing.
+The No. 19 Wisconsin Badgers (0-0) face the Buffalo Bulls (0-0) on Saturday, September 2, 2023 at Camp Randall Stadium.
+The Badgers are without a doubt the favorites in this one, with the spread sitting at 27.5 points.
+The over/under is 54.5 in the outing.

 In this article, you can find the spread and odds across multiple sportsbooks for the Wisconsin vs. Buffalo matchup.